shivannis/xandr-docs-public/xandr-docs/articles/bidders/technical-attribute-service.md

 ---
-title : Bidders - Technical Attribute Service description : Learn how to Use the read-only Technical Attribute Service to see what technical attributes are registered in the Xandr system and can apply to creatives. ms.date : 11/28/2023
+title : Bidders - Technical Attribute Service description : Learn about Technical Attributes that describe features of the creatives. ms.date : 11/28/2023

 ---